How to get your head around HACCP

-If you are starting a new food business you will need a Food Safety Management System (FSMS) in place to make sure your business is legal.
-(This is sometimes referred to as HACCP).
+If you are starting a new food business you will need a HACCP or Food Safety Management System (FSMS) in place to make sure your business is legal.
 The Food Standards agency has lots of useful advice on getting ready to start your food business including how to register, selling food and allergens.

 Small catering businesses